 |Guests allowed; Hosts and Guests must enter a PIN||when the first participant has entered a valid PIN|

-The role of the first participant does not matter - both Hosts and Guests can trigger a call to an ADP.
+- The role of the first participant does not matter — Hosts or Guests can trigger a call to an ADP.

-A call is not placed to an ADP if that participant has already joined the conference.
+- A call is not placed to the ADP if that participant is already in the conference.

-When the call is answered, the Automatically Dialed Participant will join the conference as either a Host or Guest, depending on which role you selected when configuring them as an ADP.
-They will not be required to enter a PIN even if one is required for that role.
+When the call is answered, the Automatically Dialed Participant joins the conference as either a Host or Guest, depending on which role was selected when configuring them as an ADP.
+They are never required to enter a PIN, even if one is required for that role.

 Usually, the call to the ADP is placed from the same Conferencing Node that is being used by the participant who initiated the conference.

 However, you can optionally configure the call to be placed from a Conferencing Node in a specific location.
 The behavior varies according to whether it is a manually routed ADP (where Route this call is set to Manually) or the ADP is called according to Call Routing Rules (where Route this call is set to Automatically).